jontonsoup4/html5-sass-es6-boilerplate/readme.md

 Template for quickly building websites using HTML5, Sass, and ES6.
 The goal is to serve highly optimized, mobile-first code that skips the boring stuff and gets straight to the fun.
+View template [here](https://jontonsoup4.github.io/html5-sass-es6-boilerplate/)

 # Folder Structure